dominik-pichler/Review_me_if_you_can/README.md

 # 1. Introduction
 ## 1.1 Scenario
 Short-Term Renting business (STR) is hard, but without the right monitoring tools for customer satisfaction, it is even harder (then it has to be).
-This Project utilizes modern Knowledge-Graph-based Approaches to assist hotels and short-term rental businesses in **identifying key issues** regarding their cleaning services and customer satisfactions.
+This Project utilizes modern Knowledge-Graph-based Approaches to assist hotels and STR-businesses in **identifying key issues** regarding their cleaning services and customer satisfactions.
-In particular, it is aiming at identifying if certain appartements or cleaning personals form clusters/sources of extrem good or bad customer experiences.
+In particular, it aims to identify whether certain apartments or cleaning staff form clusters or sources of exceptionally good or bad customer experiences.

 ### 1.1.1 Proposed Analytics and Solutions
-For this reason, this project provides a presentation layer (via a `streamlit` application) that displays the following information to the user:
+For this reason, this project aims to provide a presentation layer (via a `streamlit` application) that displays the following information to the user:
 - A list of cleaning personal that is linked to the best/worst customer experiences.
 - A list of apartments that are linked to the best/worst customer experiences.
 - An analysis to identify if certain cleaning people or appartements became a central node in a node of bad customer experiences or form a cluster utilizing utilizing *Deep Modularity Networks*.